yourbasic/api/README.md

 > A software library needs to be backwards compatible.
 > It's fine to improve the documentation, change the implementation,
 > and even introduce new features.
-But, if at all possibe,
+But, if at all possible,
 > **don't change the API**.

 This is the tough one.
 There are two major challenges here: